 Plain linen tapes tie it under the chin.
 The edges are finished by wrapping a linen piece over the edge and sewing it down inside and out.

-The two main pieces are almost square, with just one corner rounded off, which becomes the shaped crown.
+The two main pieces are almost square, with just one corner rounded off, which becomes the curve in the shape at the top back.
 These are joined with a felled seam.

 The original is stained and spotted, and one of the halves is pieced about 2″ up from the bottom edge.